adamnoto/bali/README.md

 1. `cant` and `cant_all` which are used to declare rules will be deprecated on version 3.0, in favor of `cannot` and `cannot_all`.
 The reason behind this is that `can` and `cant` only differ by 1 letter, it is thought to be better to make it less ambiguous.
 2. `cant?` and subsequently new-introduced `cant!` will be deprecated on version 3.0, in favor of `cannot?` and `cannot!` for the same reason as above.
+3. Since version 2.1.3, `describe` block is replaced with `role` block. `describe` block will be deprecated on version 3.0.

 ## Usage